paketo-buildpacks/paketo-website/content/docs/builders.md

 ## What is a builder?
 A `builder` is an image that contains three components:
-* a set of `buildpacks`, which provide your app's dependencies,
+* a set of `buildpacks`, which provide your app's dependencies
-* a `stack`, which provides the OS layer for your app image, and
+* a `stack`, which provides the OS layer for your app image
 * the [CNB lifecycle](https://buildpacks.io/docs/concepts/components/lifecycle/), which puts everything together to produce your final app image